dcondrey/scrapy-spiders/README.md

 !!WARNING!!
 ===========
 You should not scrape any website that you do not own unless you have gotten consent from the webmaster of the site.
-Using these scripts, can and will cause your IP address to be blacklisted if used abusively and/or incorrectly.
-This repository is for reference purposes only and should not be run on a live network connection.
+Using these scripts, can and will cause you to be blacklisted if used abusively and/or incorrectly.
+This repository is for reference purposes only and should not be run on a live environment.